ylchen333/p5.comfyui-helper/README.md

 ![save api workflow from new runcomfy, look at export API](doc/new_comfyui_api.png)
 ![save api workflow from old runcomfy, look at Save (API format)](doc/old_comfyui_api.png)

-##### Notes on loading a workflow:
-- There's no correlation between the workflow in the runcomfy session and the workflow loaded here.
-I believe we are just using the session to load the workflow we've uploaded here.
-HOWEVER, the assets you call from the p5 workflow must be referencing assets availible on your machine (i.e. models and images must respect the file path system on RunComfy)
-- Reminder: you can change certain fields in your workflow (random seed, prompt, etc) from p5.js
-- IMPORTANT: this json must be obtained from turning dev mode on and saving the workflow as api format

 The keys in this object correspond to the _#_ number ComfyUI shows at the top right of each node.

 E.g. to change the seed of this KSampler node from within JavaScript, we'd do: